 Description of Contents

-The Andrew Boyd Cummings Papers, comprising eight linear inches of documentation, spans Cummings' sixteen year naval career, from 1847 to 1863, and also includes limited material dating from 1913 and 1935.
+The Andrew Boyd Cummings Papers, comprising 2.17 linear feet of documentation, span Cummings' sixteen year naval career, from 1847 to 1863, and also includes limited material dating from 1913 and 1935.
 The papers, consisting primarily of letters written by Cummings to his family, focus on Cummings' service aboard U.S. Navy ships Ohio, Fulton, and Dale.

 The Andrew Boyd Cummings Papers are arranged alphabetically by document type into a single records series with no subdivisions.
 The bulk of the collection consists of hand-written letters by Cummings (along with typescript copies) addressed to his father, mother, uncle, and sister, Clara.
 The majority of these letters are the product of Cummings' service aboard three United States Navy vessels.
 Letters from Cummings' service aboard ship-of-the-line U.S.S.
 Ohio (dated December 1, 1847 - August 23, 1849) include descriptions of various South American cities, such as Rio de Janeiro, Brazil, Valparaiso, Chile, and Lima, Peru, as well as discussions of the California Gold Rush and Mexican rule after the Mexican War.
 Letters from Cummings’ time aboard U.S.S.
 Fulton (dated July 13, 1853 - October 11, 1855) include descriptions of ports of call in the West Indies and details of various duties and incidents, including the transportation and negotiations of Minister to Mexico General James Gadsden.
 Letters from sloop-of-war U.S.S.
 Dale (May 2, 1857 - January 18, 1859) focus on visits to ports along the west coast of Africa and the Canary Islands, as well as the ship's duties pursuing slave traders.
 Interspersed throughout the letters are discussions of life and events on the home front and Cummings’ desire to return home.
 Also included are two letters from the United States Naval Academy (June 13, 1847 and December 4, 1852), as well as one letter from Cummings’ Civil War service aboard U.S.S.
 Richmond (June 28, 1862).